RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Computational Field</td>
-        <td>A field is a collective structure that maps each device in some portion of the network to locally computed values over time.
-Also called: nvalue.</td>
+        <td>A field is a collective structure that maps each device in some portion of the network to locally computed values over time.</td>
         <td></td>
     </tr>
     <tr>
         <td>Field Calculus</td>
-        <td>A mathematical model in which nvalues are first-class entity.</td>
+        <td>A programming model in which computational fields are first-class entity.</td>
         <td></td>
     </tr>
     <tr>
-        <td>Sensor</td>
+        <td>Sensor TODO</td>
-        <td>Piece of hardware that serves as a sensor or actuator for the device.
+        <td>Piece of hardware that serves as a sensor for the device.
 It expresses the capabilities of the device in terms of interactions with the real world.</td>
         <td></td>
     </tr>
     <tr>
         <td>Environment</td>
-        <td>An abstraction for the real world, in which the CAS is.</td>
+        <td>An abstraction for the real world.</td>
         <td></td>
     </tr>
     <tr>
         <td>Export</td>
-        <td>Abstraction for the result of local computation.</td>
+        <td>Abstraction for the result of local computation.
+TODO è un ast decorato con il valore della computazione</td>
         <td></td>
     </tr>
     <tr>